PLAN YOUR VISIT

 Museum Annual Pass

-Regular Admission is free for members of the Black Watch Association, serving Black Watch Battalion, serving Royal Regiment of Scotland and Friends of The Black Watch Castle and Museum and Daily Guided Tours are £5.
-(Please show your membership or identification card).
+Regular admission is free for members of The Black Watch Association, serving Black Watch Battalion, serving Royal Regiment of Scotland and Friends of The Black Watch Castle and Museum.
+Daily Guided Tours are £7.00 (Please show your membership or identification card).

 How to Find Us

 We are situated on Hay Street, within easy walking distance of the centre of Perth.